Blake Haubeil

-Blake Haubeil is an American football placekicker who is a free agent.
-He played college football at Ohio State and was signed as an undrafted free agent by the Titans after the 2021 NFL Draft.
+Blake Haubeil (born April 5, 1999) is an American professional football placekicker.
+He played college football for the Ohio State Buckeyes and was signed as an undrafted free agent by the Titans after the 2021 NFL draft.

 College career

 Haubeil was ranked as a three–star recruit by 247Sports.com coming out of high school.
 He committed to Ohio State on July 24, 2015.

 Professional career

 Tennessee Titans

 Haubeil was signed as an undrafted free agent by the Tennessee Titans on May 1, 2021.
 He was waived on August 1, 2021.

 Carolina Panthers

 On December 29, 2021, Haubeil was signed to the Carolina Panthers practice squad.
 He was released on January 4, 2022.